kpetrauskas92/alex-honnold-p1/TESTING.md

 # Testing
 ## Code Validation
-The Alex Honnold site has be throughly tested.
+The Alex Honnold website has been throughly tested.
 All the code has been run through the [W3C html Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
-Minor errors were found on the home and inspiration pages.
-After a fix and retest, no errors were returned for both.
+No error were found after the last test.

 The HTML validator results for each page are below: